 Remember to send over the links to any relevant articles, events, books or podcast recommendations you may have discussed in your intro session.

-If you haven’t done so already, connect with your mentee on LinkedIn and/or Twitter.
+If you haven’t done so already, connect with your mentee on LinkedIn.

-The first meeting with your mentee is all about finding chemistry.
+The first mentoring session is all about finding chemistry.
 Getting to know their background, career and personality will help you understand their goals and challenges a lot better.

 You may not have too much time to start giving advice, but don’t worry, that will come in proceeding sessions!
+Don't rush it.
 The majority of the intro meeting will be about getting to know each other and seeing how you can work together going forward.

 For more expert tips, check out our guide on How To Be A Great Mentor.